jbcodeforce/yarfba/docs/serverless/lambda.md

 * Code: Java, Node.js, C#, Go, or Python.
 There is one runtime that matches the programming language.
 * Pay only for what we use: # of requests and CPU time, and the amount of memory allocated.
 * Lambda functions always operate from an AWS-owned VPC.
 By default, the function has the full ability to make network requests to any public internet addresses — this includes access to any of the public AWS APIs.
-Only enable our functions to run inside the context of a private subnet in our VPC, when we need to interact with a private resource located in a private subnet.
+* Only enable the functions to run inside the context of a private subnet in a VPC, when we need to interact with a private resource located in a private subnet.
 In this case we need to enable internet outbound connection, like NAT, network policies, IGW.
 * When connecting a Lambda function to a VPC, Lambda creates an elastic network interface, ENI, for each combination of subnet and security group attached to the function.
 * AWS Lambda automatically monitors Lambda functions and reports metrics through Amazon CloudWatch.
-To help us monitoring the code as it executes, Lambda automatically tracks the number of requests, the latency per request, and the number of requests resulting in an error and publishes the associated metrics.
-We can leverage these metrics to set custom alarms.
+To help monitoring the code as it executes, Lambda automatically tracks the number of requests, the latency per request, and the number of requests resulting in an error and publishes the associated metrics.
+Developer can leverage these metrics to set custom alarms.
-* To reuse code in more than one function, consider creating a Layer and deploying it there.
+* To reuse code in more than one function, consider creating a Layer and deploying it.
 A layer is a ZIP archive that contains libraries, a custom runtime, or other dependencies.
-* Lambda supports versioning and we can maintain one or more versions of our lambda function.
+* Lambda supports versioning and we can maintain one or more versions of the lambda function.
 We can reduce the risk of deploying a new version by configuring the alias to send most of the traffic to the existing version, and only a small percentage of traffic to the new version.
-Here is an example of creating one Alias to version 1 and routing config with Weight at 30% to version 2.
-Alias enables us to promote new lambda function versions to production and if we need to rollback a function, we can simply update the alias to point to the desired version.
+Below  is an example of creating one Alias to version 1 and a routing config with Weight at 30% to version 2.
+Alias enables promoting new lambda function version to production and if we need to rollback a function, we can simply update the alias to point to the desired version.
 Event source needs to use Alias ARN for invoking the lambda function.

     ```sh
     aws lambda create-alias --name routing-alias --function-name my-function --function-version 1  --routing-config AdditionalVersionWeights={"2"=0.03}
     ```

 * Each lambda function has a unique ARN.
 * Deployment package is a zip or container image.
 * Lambda scales automatically in response to incoming requests.
-Concurrency is subject to quotas at the AWS Region level.
+Concurrency is subject to quotas at the AWS Account/Region level.
 It is possible to use **Reserved concurrency**, which splits the pool of available concurrency into subsets.
 A function with reserved concurrency only uses concurrency from its dedicated pool.
 This is helpful to avoid one lambda function to take all the concurrency quota and impact other functions in the same region.
 * For functions that take a long time to initialize, or that require extremely low latency for all invocations, **provisioned concurrency** enables to pre-initialize instances of the function and keep them running at all times.
 * We can allocate up to 10 GB of memory to a Lambda function.
 Lambda allocates CPU and other resources linearly in proportion to the amount of memory configured.

-## Criteria to use lambda.
+## Criteria to use lambda

+### Technical constraints

 * Per region deployment.
 * Must run under 15 min.